YajingHao/ZetaSuite/README.md

 #### step 3. selected the thresholds

    Users can check the Screenstrength curves (**Example_SS_cutOff.pdf**) and find the optimal threshold based on balance points and Screen strength.

    With our example data, we actually identified two BPs, thereby enabling us to define candidate hits after BP1 and high confidence hits after BP2, the latter of which maximally eliminate true false positives derived from non-expressors.
-To keep enough hits for further analysis, we selected the BP1 as threshold,
+To keep enough hits for further analysis, we selected the BP1 as threshold.

    Then obtain hits passed the threshold with the following command: